 That means in the not too distant future, government agents may be remotely controlled by computers at Langley -- a step beyond the drug-fueled control mechanisms depicted in the latest Bourne movie.
 It also means that leg bracelets worn by ex-offenders may someday soon be cast aside in favor of using brain chips to monitor not just their location, but potentially also their behavior.

-Unsurprisingly, much of the research and development money for BCI science comes from DARPA, the US military's pie-in-the-sky research arm.
+Unsurprisingly, much of the research and development money for BCI science comes from DARPA, the US military's blue sky research arm.
 Read all about their work to read and control minds here, here and here.
 Read more about the science and the risks here, here and here.

 Below is a long talk on mind reading technology, delivered on April 26th, 2012 at Stanford Law School, hosted by the Center for Law and the Biosciences and the Stanford Interdisciplinary Group on Neuroscience and Society.
 The talk features UC Berkeley's Dr. Jack Gallant, whose work attempts "to formulate models that describe how the brain encodes visual information, and that accurately predict how the brain responds during natural vision."